-Discover the history and ecological value of the Yarra River and tune into an audio tour on your next walk or bike ride along the Yarra.
+Take an audio tour of the history and ecology of the Yarra River on your next walk or bike ride.

 Yarra River Biodiversity Project

-In 2010, Council embarked on the Yarra River Biodiversity project - one of the largest regeneration projects in the river’s history.
+This is one of the biggest regeneration projects in the river’s history.

-Awarded the 2018 Keep Victoria Beautiful Sustainable Cities Award for Protection of the Environment, the City's Yarra River Biodiversity Project was recognised for its positive contribution to protecting and enhancing the local environment.
+In 2018, the Keep Victoria Beautiful Sustainable Cities Award for Protection of the Environment chose this project for protecting and enhancing the local environment.

-Stages 2 and 3 - construction of bioretention ponds with integrated walkways, seating and viewing sites.
-Area revegetated with native plants and cycle path realigned and widened.
+- Build bioretention ponds with integrated walkways, seating and viewing sites.
+We replanted this area with native plants.
+The bike path was redone.

-Stages 4 and 5 - construction of rest areas with bike lock-ups and seating, a new 3-metre wide shared path, retaining walls and handrails, plus revegetation with native plants.
+- Build rest areas with bike locks and seats.
+Create a three metre-wide shared path, retaining walls and handrails.
+We replanted this area with native plants.

 - Replace invasive plants with native plants.
 Create a three metre-wide shared path, seats, a drinking fountain and retaining walls.
 Replace handrails.